Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 **Instructions**

-- Open the file lab2c.py and fill in the required fields in the comment section.
+- Create a new file `task3.py` and add the comment section at the top.
-- Create two variables named `str1` and `str2`.
+- Create two variables named `str1` and `str2` and assign them string values of your choice.
-- Assign each variable a sentence entered by the user using the `input()` function.
 - Use the `len()` function to determine the length of each string.
 - Use `if`, `elif`, and `else` statements to compare the lengths of `str1` and `str2`:
   - If `str1` is longer, print: